 When describing our global feelings of a past event, we have the cognitive tendency to remember our feelings at the peak of an experience, positive or negative.
 We'll also remember how we felt at the end of the experience.
 This means we won't pay attention to how long the experience lasted, and we easily disregard the sum of our feelings over the course of the experience.
 There are the Duration Neglect and Peak-End cognitive biases –

 In one study, participants were told their hands would be immersed in painfully cold water three times.
 In one trial, one of their hands was immersed in painfully cold water for 60 seconds.
 For the second trial, their other hand was immersed in painfully cold water for 60 seconds (same as before), and then slightly warmer, but still painful water for 30 more seconds.
 Clearly, the second trial delivers more pain than the first.
 Participants were given the choice of which experience to repeat for their third trial.
 They overwhelmingly chose the longer, more painful trial.
 Sure, it involved more pain as a whole.
-But, because it ended slightly less painfully than the other trial, they remembered it as being less painful.
+But, because it ended slightly less painful than the other trial, they remembered it as being less painful.

 See Why First Impressions Don't Matter Much for another great example of us just asking for more pain.